 I must confess that I

 am not particularly a fan of green plantains but a great fan of the yellow

 ripe ones as they are sweater, but the green ones are more nutritious.
 Hence, I

 do recommend them but swap the green for yellow if you are like me.

 Unlike the South American and Jamaican dish with similar name, it is cooked, devoid of milk.
-This can be eaten as a side meal on occasions, or even as a main meal in the evenings.
+This can be eaten as a side meal or on its own.

 Plantain is grown and eaten in many tropical regions of the world.
 It could be found Jamaica, Florida, the Caribbean, Nigeria, Cameroon, Japan, and Peru.